marcelhoogantink/z2m_PJ-1203A/README.md

 Also, those calibrations do not affect each others.
 For example, Voltage, Power and Current should be related by the formula Power=Voltage*Current but applying a calibration on one does not affect the other two.

-Simply speaking, the calibration are purely cosmetic.
+Simply speaking, the calibrations are purely cosmetic.

-TODO: Check if the accumulated energies (in kWh) are affected by the power calibrations (in W).
+**TODO**: Check if the accumulated energies (in kWh) are affected by the power calibrations (in W).
 That would be the only sensible use for the calibration.

-WARNING: The energy calibration are applied to the TOTAL value accumulated so far.
+**WARNING**: The energy calibration are applied to the TOTAL value accumulated so far.
 For example, if `energy_a` is currently reporting 20000 kWh of accumulated and `calibration_energy_a` is set to 1.3 then the next report is going to be 26000 kWh.
 Home Assistant will interpret that as a +6000kWh of instantaneous